 In addition, we will begin to see early summer vines appear in garden centers for planting.
 Sky vine (Thunbergia), solanum, purple potato vine, and purple passion vine ‘Incense’ are all excellent choices for continuous summer bloom.
 Your garden will be greatly enhanced by these beautiful climbers, whether intermingled with climbing roses or used alone over trellises, arbors and fences.

-For more information about rose personalities, please refer to Mike Shoup’s newest book, Empress of the Garden.
-Mike is the owner of the Antique Rose Emporium.
-Visit his company’s Brenham and San Antonio display gardens for endless ideas on landscaping with roses.
-To order roses online, visit www.weAREroses.com.
+About the author: Mike Shoup is the owner of the Antique Rose Emporium.
+Visit ARE’s web site at www.weAREroses.com, and their Brenham and San Antonio display gardens for endless ideas on landscaping with roses.